Convergence to the Truth: Closing: Comparison with the Big Three

 \section{Closing: Comparison with the Big Three}

 How does the convergentist tradition fare against the big three mentioned in the introduction?

 First of all, the Bayesian tradition need not be a rival to convergentism.
-A union has been proposed in statistics as a partial solution to Bayesians' perennial problem of the priors---the problem of identifying the correct norms to constrain the pool of the permissible distributions of prior credences (see [{\em add cross references}]).
-A convergentist constraint on priors was proposed by the statistician Freedman (1963): \opp {\sc Definition.} A prior is said to achieve {\em Bayesian consistency} in an empirical problem iff it is guaranteed (under just the background assumption of that problem) that this prior, when guided by the diachronic rule of conditionalization, would have a high chance of its posterior credences converging to the truth among the considered hypotheses if the amount of evidence were to accumulate indefinitely---for any threshold of high chance less than $1$. \edd Freedman did not recognize that this is another implementation of the diachronic trick in reply to Carnap: a combination of long-run convergence with a diachronic constraint, which in this case is conditionalization.
+An alliance has been proposed in statistics as a partial solution to Bayesians' perennial problem of the priors---the problem of identifying the correct norms that govern prior credences (see [{\em add cross references}]).
+Here is a convergentist constraint on priors due to statistician Freedman (1963): \opp {\bf Definition (Bayesian Consistency).} A prior is said to achieve {\em Bayesian consistency} in an empirical problem iff it is guaranteed (under just the background assumption of that problem) that this prior, when guided by the diachronic rule of conditionalization, would have a high chance of leading to posterior credences that converge to the truth among the considered hypotheses if the amount of evidence were to accumulate indefinitely---for any threshold of high chance less than $1$. \edd Freedman did not recognize that this is another implementation of the diachronic trick that replies to Carnap: a combination of long-run convergence with a diachronic constraint, which in this case is conditionalization.
 The resulting constraint on the priors---and hence on the short run---turns out to be surprisingly strong in some interesting empirical problems, stronger than what traditional Bayesians have to offer.
-This constraint implies a particular version of Ockham's razor in statistical problems of curve-fitting (Diaconis \& Freedman 1998); it also implies another version of Ockham's razor in problems of testing deterministic hypotheses (Lin 2022).
-It remains to be seen whether convergentist Bayesianism is better than more traditional varieties of Bayesianism.
+In particular, Bayesian consistency implies a version of Ockham's razor in statistical problems of curve-fitting (Diaconis \& Freedman 1998).
+Similarly, a chance-free counterpart of Bayesian consistency implies another version of Ockham's razor in problems of testing deterministic hypotheses (Lin 2022).
+It remains to be seen whether convergentist Bayesianism is better than the more traditional varieties of Bayesianism.